• 10.00am - 5.30pm

 Gas

-The Germans first used gas against the French during the capture of Neuve Chapelle in October 1914 when they fired shells containing a chemical irritant that caused violent fits of sneezing.
-In March 1915 they used a form of tear gas against the French at Nieuport.
+The Germans first used gas against the French during the capture of Neuve Chapelle in October 1914, firing shells containing a chemical irritant that caused violent fits of sneezing.
+In March 1915, they used a form of tear gas against the French at Nieuport.

 Gas rattle, 1918